agarwa65/Behavioural-Cloning-AV/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes :
+The final model architecture (model.py: function nvidia_model()) consisted of a convolution neural network with the following layers and layer sizes :

 | Layer         		|     Description	        					|